barbarer/py4e-int/_sources/files/readingFiles.rst

     single: Counter
     pair: File; Open

-While the *file handle* does not contain the data for the file, it is quite easy to construct a ``for`` loop to read through and count each of the lines in a file:
+While the *file handle* object does not contain the actual data in the file, it is quite easy to construct a ``for`` loop to read through and count each of the lines in a file: